 By Ray Bennett

 LONDON – It was lunchtime at the Hotel Pontchartrain in Detroit and things were getting a bit silly.
-Cleo Laine was talking about Kurt Weill and the Berliner Ensemble when someone mentioned Monty Python and soon she was giggling over her Dover Sole.
+Cleo Laine, who turns 95 today, was talking about Kurt Weill and the Berliner Ensemble when someone mentioned Monty Python and soon she was giggling over her Dover Sole.
 We swapped favourite lines and it took a while before we got back to talking about the reason she was on tour in the United States.

 It was one day in January in 1976 and I was at lunch with the singer, her husband jazzman John Dankworth and comedian Jimmy Edwards.
 Although they were household names in the United Kingdom, they had never met before so I suggested the meeting.
 Edwards was appearing in the farce ‘Big Bad Mouse’ at the Fisher Theatre with Eric Sykes, who would have joined us but for a bad cold.

 Edwards died in 1988, Dankworth in 2010 and Sykes in 2012.
 Dame Cleo Laine turns 91 today.
 She and Dankworth had performed in Detroit several times and they always found time for lunch.
 That time with Edwards was notable not least because Edwards added a comic touch to proceedings but because Laine was making her long overdue American theatre debut in the Brecht-Weill musical ‘The Seven Deadly Sins’.